alexdlaird/pyngrok/docs/index.rst

 When ``ngrok`` emits logs, ``pyngrok`` can surface them to a callback function.
 To register this callback, use :class:`~pyngrok.conf.PyngrokConfig` and pass the function as ``log_event_callback``.
-Each time a log is processed, this function will be called, passing a :class:`~pyngrok.ngrok.NgrokLog` as its only parameter.
+Each time a log is processed, this function will be called, passing a :class:`~pyngrok.process.NgrokLog` as its only parameter.

 .. code-block:: python